Etz-Hola/decentralized-resource/README.md

 - **ERC20.sol**: Token contract that handles purchasing, and payment processing between buyers and sellers.
 - **DecentralisedResource.sol**: Main contract that handles listing, purchasing, and payment processing between buyers and sellers.

+## Frontend Details

+The frontend is built to provide a user-friendly interface for interacting with the decentralized marketplace.
+Key functionalities include:

+- **Energy Listing Management**: Sellers can add and update their energy listings.
+- **Energy Browsing**: Buyers can view available energy listings, filtering by criteria such as location and price.

+  - **Transaction Interaction**: Buyers and sellers can connect their wallets and directly interact with the smart contracts to complete transactions.

+    ## Frontend Technologies

+- **React Vite**: For building the user interface.
+- **Ethers.js**: To interact with the blockchain and smart contracts.
+- **Tailwind CSS**: For styling and responsive design.

 ## Technologies Used

 - **Solidity**: For writing the smart contract.
 - **Hardhat**: Development environment and testing framework for deploying and testing smart contracts.
+- **React**: Frontend development.
+- **Web3.js/Ethers.js**: Blockchain interaction.
+- **Tailwind CSS**: Styling.

 ## Getting Started